key4hep/k4MarlinWrapper/doc/edmConverters.md

 1. Instantiate the `Lcio2EDM4hepTool` Gaudi Tool.
 2. Indicate the collections to convert in `Parameters`.
-  + Arguments are read in groups of 3: collection type, name of the collection, name of the converted collection.
+  + Arguments are read in groups of 2: name of the LCIO collection, name of the EDM4hep converted collection.
 3. Select the Gaudi Algorithm that will convert the indicated collections.
 4. Add the Tool to the Gaudi Algorithm.